-- 3. Statutory health and safety committee meeting minutes and record of action items shall be kept for the duration of the project or a minimum period of three years. - 4.
-Non-statutory health and safety committee meeting minutes shall be kept for the duration of the project or a minimum period of 12 months. - 5.
-All other meeting minutes where OHS is on the agenda, shall be kept for a minimum period of 12 months. - 6.
-The original copy of the minutes and record of the action items must be signed by the chairperson. - 7.
-The relevant project manager and Main contractor shall endorse the relevant minutes with his/her recommendations and return the minutes to the relevant contractors chairperson within 14 calendar days of the meeting.
+- 1. Minutes and record of action items shall be kept of all health and safety committee meetings. - 2.
+Action column with target dates and responsible person shall be clearly visible on the minutes and shall be completed during the meeting. - 3.
+Statutory health and safety committee meeting minutes and record of action items shall be kept for the duration of the project or a minimum period of three years. - 4.
+Non-statutory health and safety committee meeting minutes shall be kept for the duration of the project or a minimum period of 12 months. - All other meeting minutes where OHS is on the agenda, shall be kept for a minimum period of 12 months. - The original copy of the minutes and record of the action items must be signed by the chairperson. - The relevant project manager and Main contractor shall endorse the relevant minutes with his/her recommendations and return the minutes to the relevant contractors chairperson within 14 calendar days of the meeting.